comdaze/smart-health-space/README.md

 ### Smart Thermostat
 This project is used in the [AWS IoT EduKit — Smart Thermostat](http://smart-health-space.s3-website.cn-north-1.amazonaws.com.cn/cn//smart-thermostat.html) tutorials.
 It is a demonstration that uses AWS IoT device shadow feature to provide an example of a smart thermostat and how to update device states through the device shadow feature.
 This example uses the [Espressif ported AWS IoT Device SDK for Embedded C](https://github.com/espressif/esp-aws-iot).
 Please follow the tutorial for usage.

+### Healthy Spaces
+This project is used in the [AWS IoT EduKit — Healthy Spaces](http://smart-health-space.s3-website.cn-north-1.amazonaws.com.cn/cn/Healthy-Spaces.html) tutorials.
+It is a demonstration that uses AWS IoT device shadow feature to provide an example of a smart thermostat and how to update device states through the device shadow feature.
+This example uses the [Espressif ported AWS IoT Device SDK for Embedded C](https://github.com/espressif/esp-aws-iot).
+Please follow the tutorial for usage.